 All technical certificate-seeking students must meet the freshman assessment and placement requirements.
 If deficiencies exist, the student must complete the required CPT courses.

-Technical Certificate in Web Development program.
+A 2.0 GPA is required for graduation from the Technical Certificate in Web Development program.